 With this in mind, if you’re thinking about purchasing your own telephony system, think again.
 Doing so would be extremely resource-intensive, as it requires hefty capital and operational expenditures.
 It’s hard to justify buying your own telephony equipment when there are so many vendors on the market offering high quality hosted VoIP services through the cloud.

 Most IT decision makers tend to agree, too.
-In a recent study, 77 percent of decision-makers said they wanted hosted telephony systems.
+In a recent study, 77 percent of decision-makers said they wanted cloud based, hosted telephony systems.

 The Benefits Of Cloud-Based VoIP